MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 With restricted access control, you can manage the access of a SharePoint site and its content.
 As a [SharePoint administrator](sharepoint-admin-role.md), you can grant access to specified users in the group associated with a SharePoint site.
 Users who aren't added to the specified group can't access even if they previously had site access permissions to a file. **The restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.**

 Restricting site access based on group membership reduces the risk of oversharing within your organization.
+To view how data is shared in your organization, use [data access governance reports](data-access-governance-reports.md).
 Restricted access control provides an extra layer of security to safeguard site content.
-By enabling restricted site access, you apply a policy that stops sharing content with people who aren't a member of the group.
-Use and consult [data access governance reports](data-access-governance-reports.md) to see how data is currently being shared.
+By enabling restricted site access, you apply a policy that prevents access of content by users who aren't a member of the specified group

-For example, the research department has a Microsoft 365 group containing all of their department members.
-They don’t want anyone outside of the department to have access to the research department site or its content.
-To restrict site access to the research department's Microsoft 365 group, you enable restricted access control using PowerShell.
+For example, the Contoso tenant's research department has a Microsoft 365 group containing all their department members.
+The department doesn't want anyone outside of the department to access the research department site or its content.
+They enable restricted access control on the site to restrict access to the research department's Microsoft 365 group.
+Only users who are members of the Microsoft 365 group can access the site and its content.

 [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell) module is required to enable restricted access control.